RaulDiodiu/rap-handson-travel-docs/part9/README.md

 <core:CustomData key="p13nData" value="\{&quot;columnKey&quot;: &quot;CustomColumn1&quot;, &quot;leadingProperty&quot;: &quot;TravelID&quot;, &quot;columnIndex&quot;: &quot;2&quot;}"/>
 ```

 Check the app.
-Select data to see the custom cells.
+Select data by pressing the "Go" button and see the custom cells.
 It should look sort of like this:
 ![Custom Column](images/image3.png)